symonk/pydocs/docs/source/namedtuples.rst

 Namedtuple: _make
 ------------------
-The first of the three main methods that are bolted onto namedtuples.  `_make` is a `@classmethod`. that uses `tuple.__new__` under the hood to create a new namedtuple instance from an iterable.
+The first of the three main methods that are bolted onto namedtuple instances.  `_make` is a `@classmethod`. that uses `tuple.__new__` under the hood to create a new namedtuple instance from an iterable.

     .. code-block:: python